zaxymelkt/kny/content/Systems - Demon Slayer/Breathing Styles/Thunder/Thunder Breathing.md

 ## Fifth Form: Sixteenfold
 The user performs Thunderclap and Flash sixteen times in quick succession while slightly augmenting the power and speed of their dashes.
 Only the final movement can attack.

-This technique requires eight turns to prepare.
+This technique has the user dashing for seven turns before on the eighth they release their sixteenfold's slash.

 **Buffs**
 - Every movement after the first is preformed at +2 Movement SPD